thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-08-23-recognizing-facial-expressions-machine-learning.markdown

 Classifying an image based on it's depiction can be a complicated task for machines.
 It is straightforward for humans to look at an image of a bicycle and know that it is a bicycle, or to look at a person's face and know that they are smiling and happy.

 {% include image file='labeled-images.jpg' class='no-border'
-   caption='A selection of labeled images for expression analysis' %}
+   alt='Eight greyscale human faces in a grid, labelled with text descriptions of emotional states' caption='A selection of labeled images for expression analysis' %}

 When computers look at an image, what they 'see' is simply a matrix of pixel values.
 In order to classify an image, the computer has to discover and classify numerical patterns within the image matrix.